crukci-bioinformatics/ampliconseq/README.md

 * Support for overlapping amplicon targets by partitioning reads prior to variant calling
 * Support for calling and filtering low allele fraction SNVs, e.g. for circulating tumour DNA in plasma samples with allele fractions down to 0.1%, by fitting probability distributions to model background noise
 * *Specific calling* of known mutations
+* Combines variant call outputs for replicate amplicon libraries from the same sample and assigns confidence levels based on whether calls are made or filtered in each of the replicates
 * Minimal barrier to installation with the only requirements being a Java runtime, Nextflow, and either [Docker](https://www.docker.com) or [Singularity](https://sylabs.io/docs) to run a container in which all other dependencies and tools are packaged
 * Simple installation, only Java, Nextflow and either Docker or Singularity required
 * Scale easily from deployment on multi-core workstation to high-performance compute cluster or cloud with simple configuration change
 * Accompanying visualization tool for viewing and assessing SNV calls

-The `ampliconseq` pipeline was developed by the [Bioinformatics Core](https://www.cruk.cam.ac.uk/core-facilities/bioinformatics-core) in collaboration with James Brenton's research group at the [Cancer Research UK Cambridge Institute](https://www.cruk.cam.ac.uk).
+The ampliconseq pipeline was developed by the [Bioinformatics Core](https://www.cruk.cam.ac.uk/core-facilities/bioinformatics-core) in collaboration with James Brenton's research group at the [Cancer Research UK Cambridge Institute](https://www.cruk.cam.ac.uk).